MODEL STEAM ENGINES

 Missiseipi on the river of Porsgrunn.
 Børre ( at front) is taking care of the boiler.

 This is a typical Sunday out on the Porsgrunn river.
-This photo was taken about 10 years ago when we lived in Porsgrunn.
+This photo was taken in 2003 when we lived in Porsgrunn.
 Vilde (5) to the left and Johanne (3) to the right.

 Max running pressure is 10 bar.

 Not enough stem and wood.
 Arve, a good friend and colleague paddling.